shader-slang/spec/expressions.md

 An unsuffixed floating-point literal synthesizes a type that is a fresh type variable $\alpha$, constrained to conform to \code{IFromFloatingPointLiteral}.
 \end{Description}

-\begin{Incomplete}
-We need a description of how suffixed floating-point literals have their type derived from their suffix.
+Issue: We need a description of how suffixed floating-point literals have their type derived from their suffix.
-\end{Incomplete}

 ### Boolean Literal Expressions ### {#expr.lit.bool}